castelao/DirectIP/README.md

 ## ASCII payload

-Giving the payload as an ASCII argument:
+Giving the payload as an argument:

 ```shell,no_run
 directip-client --msg-id=987 --server 127.0.0.1:10800 --imei 012345678901234 "Hello World"